-Facebook Messenger is a new feature that allows users to buy and sell with people in their own community.
+Facebook Marketplace is a new feature that allows users to buy and sell with people in their own community.

 If you regularly use Facebook on mobile, you’ve probably noticed the brand new icon in the bottom menu of the app.